ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 corrects the atomic input trajectories for jumps due to periodic boundary conditions.
-It should be noted that the computation of the intermediate scattering function in the Gaussian approximation is much ‘cheaper' than the computation of the full intermediate scattering function, F\ :sub:`inc`\ (q, t), since no averaging over different *q*-vectors needs to be performed.
+It should be noted that the computation of the intermediate scattering function in the Gaussian approximation is much 'cheaper' than the computation of the full intermediate scattering function, F\ :sub:`inc`\ (q, t), since no averaging over different *q*-vectors needs to be performed.
 It is sufficient to compute a single mean-square displacement per atom.